 MOOC stands for Massive Open Online Course and are part of the e-learning educational approach.

-Nurses and nurse educators are likely to have experienced some form of learning management system such as Blackboard, Moodle or Desire2Learn in the workplace or higher education setting.
+Nurses and nurse educators are likely to have experienced some form of learning management system such as Blackboard, Canvas, Moodle or Desire2Learn in the workplace or higher education setting.
 Learning management systems range from systems for managing workplace training to educational online or blended/hybrid higher education courses.
 Courses may have varied in cost, accessibility and number of participants.

 A MOOC uses a platform to encourage knowledge in the sharing or “the network” rather than an oracle or sage on the stage approach where one person is the fountain of knowledge.
 A MOOC therefore allows collaboration and contribution from all and provides “connectivism” (Downes, 2016).
 Use of free web based systems allows massive scalability rather than using one server and opens up participation.